-Now, we will explore the connection between images of the Jovian system and Newton's version of Kepler's Third Law.
+In the next step in our investigation, we will explore the connection between images of the Jovian system and Newton's version of Kepler's Third Law.

-- In your answer packet, answer Part 2 Questions 1 and 2.
-Share your results with the class. - On the lab web page, choose the Circular Motion link.
-Watch the demo after choosing each of the options under the 'Image' menu.
-Answer Questions 3 and 4. - Observing Restrictions! - Jupiter is currently only observable for 3 hours per night. - You have been awarded 15 images total. - Weather in Minnesota favors plans requiring a small number of consecutive nights. - The Circular Motion plot on the web page displays a continuous line.
+- In your answer packet, answer Part 2 Questions 1 and 2. - On the lab web page, choose the Circular Motion link.
+Watch the simulation after choosing each of the options under the 'Image' menu.
+Answer Questions 3 and 4. - Observing Restrictions! - Jupiter is currently only observable for 3 hours per night. - Your project has been awarded a total 15 images. - The Circular Motion plot on the web page displays a continuous line.
 You will not have continuous observations but snapshots at several discrete points in time.
 You must use what you know about the orbital period of each of Jupiter's moons (from Part 1) and your observing restrictions (above) to decide how to best distribute your observations in time.
 Answer Questions 5 through 9. - Discuss your parameters from Question 9 with the class and come to a class consensus on your observing plan.